mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-tcp.md

 In this document, we propose a new operating mode for the QUIC tunnel protocol, called the stream mode.
 It takes advantage of the QUIC streams to transport TCP bytestreams over a QUIC connection.
-Furthermore, we define methods for grouping QUIC tunnel connections and steering TCP flows from one to another.

 {{the-stream-mode}} describes this new mode.  {{messages-format}} specifies the format of the messages introduced by this document. {{example-flows}} contains example flows.